Bright-Abel/my-portfolio/README.md

+link to my portfolio https://oluwasegun-portfolio.netlify.app

-My portfolio, containing some of my project
+### My portfolio, containing some of my project

 #### Setup Vite and Tailwind